 Notwithstanding the provisions of section 5, where a state of emergency is declared under this Part the administration of this Act shall be vested in a responsible Minister of the Crown and, subject to the Minister, shall be carried out by such authorities, departments, instrumentalities, persons or bodies as the Minister in writing directs.

-[Section 42 inserted by No. 22 of 1974 s.
-5; amended by No. 89 of 1994 s.
+[Section 42 inserted: No. 22 of 1974 s.
+5; amended: No. 89 of 1994 s.
 109.]

 43. Declaration of state of emergency